ccoopq/Planning_ME5413/README.md

 | LQR4 | 0.33 | 9.04 | 0.41 |
 | PID4 | 0.38 | 10.12 | 0.23 |

+1 to 4 correspond to four different tests.

 ## Contribution